 Pool Noodle Rigs

-Another popular design uses pool noodles and PVC pipe to make highly effective DIY jug fishing rigs.
+Another popular design uses pool noodles and PVC pipes to make highly effective DIY jug fishing rigs.
 These are more compact than traditional jug rigs, so they’ll take up less space in your boat.

-Also, the design of these rigs has the advantage of a built in fish-on indicator.
+Also, the design of these rigs has the advantage of a built-in fish-on indicator.
 When a fish takes your bait, the pool noodle flips up vertically, allowing you to easily spot it on the surface.

 - Brightly colored pool noodle (make sure it’s the kind with a hole through the center)